 To be eligible to provide Nurse Aide Evalautor services to the Pearson VUE Nurse Aide Program, nurses must:

 - Have at least one year of experience caring for the elderly or chronically ill of any age

 - Carry automobile insurance

-How can I register to become a independent Evaluator and how does the enrollment process work?
+How can I register to become a Nurse Aide Evaluator and how does the enrollment process work?

-How do I review and execute the new Credentia contractor agreement sent via DocuSign?
+How do I review and execute the new Credentia Offer Letter sent via DocuSign?